The hydrogen corridor that will turn Spain into a European powerhouse

 Spain possesses multiple strengths that could enable it to become a benchmark in both hydrogen production and exportation

-REPowerEU identifies those which would be the five main European hydrogen corridors, and in this approach, the Iberian Corridor, known as H2Med ─ and promoted by Spain, Portugal, France and Germany─ is strategic.
+REPowerEU identifies those which would be the five main European hydrogen corridors, and in this approach, the Iberian Corridor, of which H2med is part and which promotes Spain, Portugal, France and Germany, is strategic.

 In this context, Spain possesses multiple strengths that could allow it to become a reference in both hydrogen production and exports: a large renewable generation capacity, an excellent geographical position and climate, a robust gas infrastructure network, which could be the starting point for the future hydrogen network, and a growing domestic demand, with a chemical and petrochemical industry consolidated as a potential consumer of this hydrogen.